mirochaj/ares/doc/example_mcmc_lf.rst

     fitter.save_hmf = True  # cache HMF for a speed-up!
     fitter.save_psm = True  # cache source SED model (e.g., BPASS, S99)

-    # Setting this flag to False will make *ares* generate new files for each checkpoint.
+    # Setting this flag to False will make ARES generate new files for each checkpoint.
     # 2-D blobs can get large, so this allows us to just download a single
     # snapshot or two if we'd like (useful if running on remote machine)
     fitter.checkpoint_append = False